Are Facebook Ads for churches effective? Is using Facebook for churches still a good idea even if you're not paying for ads?

 The Free Version of Facebook for Churches

-There are paid Facebook Ads for churches, but most churches using Facebook focus on an organic strategy to get started.
+Churches can pay for Facebook Ads, but most churches using Facebook focus on an organic strategy to get started.
 Focusing on organic first helps them get acquainted with the nuances of promoting a church on Facebook.
 This way they don't need to pay Facebook as they learn.
 After running organic promotions for your church's Facebook for a while, you'll have some of the prerequisite knowledge needed to build strong paid church advertising campaigns.

-When we say organic, we mean the churches using Facebook don't pay to promote their content.
+When we say organic, we mean these churches don't pay to promote their content on Facebook.

 Churches using Facebook for free will be able to engage members and even reach those outside their congregation.
 However, there are drawbacks.

 Facebook doesn’t let your posts reach all your members.
-And, each post you make has an even smaller chance of reaching those outside your community.
+And, each post you make has an even smaller chance of reaching people outside your community.